-1. CALLED FOR LIFE: RELATIONSHIPS OF KEY EVALUATION ELEMENTS AND OUTCOMES Influences prior Short-term outcomes Longer-term outcomes to college Influences during college Moderating factors (during college) (after graduation) Intrinsic personal Vocation-infused activities Cognitive Cognitive characteristics Knows "vocation" is more Academic and career advising Knows "vocation" is more than Race and Curriculum and in-class than a job a iob ethnicity activities Can define vocation in terms Can define vocation in Internships and volunteer or Gender terms of its core elements of its core elements Observes someone Nationality service-learning activities living out their Campus life, co-curricular, and vocation community activities Church and pre-ministry Vocation center, web site, and Discernment Discernment center-sponsored activities Better knowledge of self Believes that they have a other than those listed above Other influences Spends (more) time Better able to discern own and activities reflecting about vocation Has discerned what their Religious vocation Believes that they have a vocation is affiliation vocation General co-curricular activities Volunteer effort Has discerned what their E.g. athletics, clubs, and Church vocation is activities not specifically attendance Talks (more) with identified as being part of the Application (Living out others about vocation program vocation) vocation Application (What is Current life expresses own purpose or calling important) Using skills and abilities Current life is in service to Other influences and activities community every day Religious affiliation Current life expresses Being part of a faith Church attendance connection to faith and/or God community Employment while a student Service to others Current life uses gifts & talents Choice of major
+1. CALLED FOR LIFE: RELATIONSHIPS OF KEY EVALUATION ELEMENTS AND OUTCOMES

+Influences prior to college Influences during college Moderating factors Short-term outcomes (during college) Longer-term outcomes (after graduation) Intrinsic personal characteristics · Race and ethnicity · Gender Vocation-infused activities Academic and career advising Curriculum and in-class activities Internships and volunteer or [] Cognitive • Knows "vocation" is more than a job • Can define vocation in terms of its core elements Cognitive · Knows "vocation" is more than a job · Can define vocation in terms of its core elements · Nationality service-learning activities Campus life, co-curricular, and community activities Church and pre-ministry Observes someone living out their vocation Vocation center, web site, and center-sponsored activities Discernment • Better knowledge of self Discernment Relieves that they have a Other influences and activities · Religious affiliation · Volunteer effort · Church attendance other than those listed above Spends (more) time reflecting about vocation Better able to discern own vocation Believes that they have a vocation Has discerned what their vocation is Believes that they have a vocation Has discerned what their vocation is General co-curricular activities E.g. athletics, clubs, and activities not specifically identified as being part of the vocation program Talks (more) with others about Application (Living out vocation) vocation Application (What is important) Current life expresses own purpose or calling Other influences and activities Religious affiliation Church attendance Employment while a student Choice of major Using skills and abilities every day Being part of a faith community Service to others Current life is in service to community Current life expresses connection to faith and/or God Current life uses gifts & talents